puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 ##Running Puppetfile subcommands

 After you've configured your Puppetfile, you'll be able to manage your modules via the `r10k puppetfile` subcommand.
-This subcommand must be run as the user with write access to the Puppet environment path.
+This subcommand must be run as the user with write access to the moduledir directory specified by the Puppetfile.
 It interacts with the Puppetfile in the current working directory, so before running the subcommand, make sure you are in the directory of the Puppetfile you want to use.
 You can run the `r10k puppetfile` subcommand with following actions:

 ### `install`